 Open to all students and required of music majors and minors.
 It includes a study of various masterpieces in music, a study of the major composers, a study of stylistic characteristics of historical eras.
-Included also will be an introduction to score reading and music research techniques.
+Included also will be introduction to score reading and music research techniques.
 Concert attendance is required.
 Performance/Lecture Series attendance is required.
-(Offered SPRING semester only).
+(Offered Spring semester only).

-Music Literature I - Church Music
+Music Literature I: Church Music

-Survey of the principal musical forms and cultural periods as illustrated in the literature of major composers in the renaissance, baroque, and classical periods, specifically applicable to the study of sacred music, including the history and use of hymnody, introduction to the lectionary, score study, and conducting, rehearsal planning and techniques and general stylistic practices.
+Survey of the principle musical forms and cultural

+periods as illustrated in the literature of major composer in the renaissance, baroque, and classical periods, specifically applicable to the study of sacred music, including the history and use of hymnody, introduction to the lectionary, score study, and conducting, rehearsal planning and techniques and general stylistic practices.

-Music Lit.
-II - Church Music
+Music Literature II: Church Music

-Survey of the principal musical forms and cultural periods as illustrated in the literature of major composers in the romantic, 20th century, and modern periods, specifically applicable to the continued study of sacred music, including the history and use of hymnody, introduction to the lectionary, score study, and conducting, rehearsal planning and techniques, and general stylistic practices.
-Lecture Hrs = 2, Lab Hrs = 2
+Survey of the principle musical forms and cultural periods as illustrated in the literature of major composer in the romantic, 20th century, and modern periods, specifically applicable to the continued study of sacred music, including the history and use of hymnody, introduction to the lectionary, score study, and conducting, rehearsal planning and techniques and general stylistic practices.

-Pre/Corequisite: READ 300 or equivalent and
+Pre/Corequisite: READ 300 or equivalent and MUSI